openlocal/material-tokens/README.md

 ![alt_text](/assets/image13.png)

 After the plugin opens it should look like the following screenshot.

 ![alt_text](/assets/image2.png)

 ## Opening a DSP

-Download a customized DSP from the [Material Theme Builder](http://material.io/material-theme-builder) or default Material Theme values from [this repo](https://goo.gle/material-tokens) and save it to your computer.
+Download default CBAR Theme values from [this repo](https://code.communitybuildar.com/community-buildar/cbar-design-tokens) and save it to your computer.

 Open up the folder in VSCode by either dragging it onto the open window or selecting “Open Folder”.